BarryCoding/fork-react.dev/src/content/learn/my-index.md

 ---
-title: Quick Start 1
+title: My Quick Start
 ---

 <Intro>

 Welcome to the React documentation!
-This page will give you an introduction to the 80% of React concepts that you will use on a daily basis.
+This page will give you an introduction to the **80%** of React concepts that you will use on a daily basis.

 </Intro>

 <YouWillLearn>

-- How to create and nest components
+1. How to create and nest components
-- How to add markup and styles
+2. How to add markup and styles
-- How to display data
+3. How to display data
-- How to render conditions and lists
+4. How to render conditions and lists
-- How to respond to events and update the screen
+5. How to respond to events and update the screen
-- How to share data between components
+6. How to share data between components

 </YouWillLearn>